-- Chair of The Lancashire Colleges (TLC) - The Lancashire Colleges (TLC) representative on Lancashire County Council's Lancashire Education Partnership Board. - The Lancashire Colleges (TLC) representative on the Lancashire Local Resilience Forum Education Subgroup (in response to the Covid-19 national crisis). - Lancashire Further Education Representative on the Lancashire Violence Reduction Unit - Director and Ambassador for the Lancaster & District Chamber of Commerce. - Chair and founding partner of the Lancaster & District Skills Forum. - Chair and founding partner of the Lancaster Responsible Business Network. - Executive Group Member and Chair of Morecambe Bay Curriculum Steering Group. - Partner Group Member for Eden Project North. - Member of the Lancashire Local Enterprise Partnership (LEP) Skills Hub Nuclear Skills Round Table. - Chair of the Morecambe Business Improvement District (BID) Multi-Agency Tackling Anti-Social Behaviour Group. - LMC representative on the National Energy Skills Consortium (College and Universities).

-- LMC representative on the NHS Morecambe Bay Anchor Collaborative Steering Group. - Member of Lancashire Local Skills Improvement Plan (LSIP) Board, representing North and West Lancashire colleges). - LMC representative on Lancashire Strategic Development Fund (SDF) Board.
+- Chair of The Lancashire Colleges (TLC); - The Lancashire Colleges (TLC) representative on Lancashire County Council's Lancashire Education Partnership Board; - The Lancashire Colleges (TLC) representative on the Lancashire Local Resilience Forum Education Subgroup; - Lancashire Further Education Representative on the Lancashire Violence Reduction Unit; - Director and Ambassador for the Lancaster & District Chamber of Commerce; - Chair and founding partner of the Lancaster & District Skills Forum; - Chair and founding partner of the Lancaster Responsible Business Network; - Executive Group Member and Chair of Morecambe Bay Curriculum Steering Group; - Partner Group Member for Eden Project North; - Member of the Lancashire Local Enterprise Partnership (LEP) Skills Hub Nuclear Skills Round Table; - Chair of the Morecambe Business Improvement District (BID) Multi-Agency Tackling Anti-Social Behaviour Group; - LMC representative on the National Energy Skills Consortium (College and Universities); - LMC representative on the NHS Morecambe Bay Anchor Collaborative Steering Group; - Member of Lancashire Local Skills Improvement Plan (LSIP) Board, representing North and West Lancashire colleges); and - LMC representative on Lancashire Strategic Development Fund (SDF) Board.

-None of the senior postholders received any remuneration or expenses from external bodies for the year ended 31 July 2021.
+None of the Senior Post Holders received any remuneration or expenses from external bodies for the year ended 31 July 2022.

 The Principal is the College's Accounting Officer and is the highest paid member of staff.
 In accordance with the Association of Colleges 'Senior Postholder Remuneration Code', the Corporation is required to disclose the current value of the pay multiple of the Principal's earnings against the median of all staff.
-The census data is 31 March 2021, using the same data set as for the Gender Pay Gap reporting.
+The census data is 31 March 2022, using the same data set as for the Gender Pay Gap reporting.

-• Basic salary divided by the median pay of all other Corporation employees and total emoluments divided by the median pay of all other Corporation employees (all on a full-time equivalent basis).
+Basic salary divided by the median pay of all other Corporation employees and total emoluments divided by the median pay of all other Corporation employees (all on a full-time equivalent basis).

-The College's median pay for all other Corporation employees in 2020/21 was £22,437 per annum.
+The College's median pay for all other Corporation employees in 2021/22 was £23,859 (with on-costs £30,447) per annum.

-2020/21 (£s) Pay Multiple of Staff Median
+2021/22 (£s) Pay Multiple of Staff Median

-Basic Salary 101,125 4.5
+Basic Salary 104,545 4.38

-Sub Total 101,125
+Sub Total 104,545 4.38

-Pension Costs 23,946
+Pension Costs 24,756 Not applicable

-Total 125,071 5.6
+Total 129,301 4.72

 All expenses paid to senior postholders are solely in reimbursement of expenses incurred in furtherance of the business of the College and comply with the College's financial regulations.
-Senior postholders' expenses claimed from Lancaster and Morecambe College for the year ended 31 July 2021 are:
+Senior postholders' expenses claimed from Lancaster and Morecambe College for the year ended 31 July 2022 are:

-- Principal £150.80

-- Vice Principal Finance and Resources £0.00

-- Governance Adviser and Clerk £0.00
+- Principal £181.00 - Vice Principal: Finance and Resources £0.00 - Vice Principal: Progress and Performance £0.00 - Governance Adviser and Clerk £0.00

-AUDIT COMMITTEE
+AUDIT AND RISK ASSURANCE COMMITTEE

-The Audit Committee comprised of four members of the Corporation (excluding the Chair of the Corporation, Staff Governors and the Accounting Officer), which has increased to five members from 01 August 2021.
+The Audit and Risk Assurance Committee comprised of five members of the Corporation (excluding the Chair of the Corporation, Staff Governors and the Accounting Officer).
 The Committee operates in accordance with written terms of reference approved by the Corporation.

-The Audit Committee meets at least on a termly basis and provides a forum for reporting by the College's internal auditors, financial statements auditors and regularity auditors, who have access to the Committee for independent discussion, without the presence of College management.
+The Audit and Risk Assurance Committee meets at least on a termly basis and provides a forum for reporting by the College's internal auditors, financial statements auditors and regularity auditors, who have access to the Committee for independent discussion, without the presence of College management.
 The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.

-The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.
+The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit and Risk Assurance Committee.
 Management is responsible for the implementation of agreed audit recommendations and internal audit undertakes periodic follow up reviews to ensure such recommendations have been implemented.